isomerpages/enterprisesg-switch/pages/THE SWITCH EXPERIENCE.md

 ![](/images/SWITCH%202022%20Landing%20Page/80FDEF8E-E507-4AC0-ABA0-2BD62B7744CC_1_201_a.jpeg)
 ### **Research/Institute of Higher Learning**
 ![](/images/SWITCH%202022%20Landing%20Page/73D42A3E-F340-4725-B60C-12511E2E3628_1_201_a.jpeg)
 What are you waiting for?
-Grab your tickets **here** now and fully immerse yourself in the SWITCH Experience today!
+Grab your tickets **[here](https://community.switchsg.org/register)** now and fully immerse yourself in the SWITCH Experience today!

+If you want to know more details about the tickets, click **here**! (add link to tickets landing page)